PdxCodeGuild/Full-Stack-Day-Class/practice/mini-capstone.md

 # Practice: Mini Capstone

-In groups of about three, you'll be working on a larger Python project for the next few days.
+In groups of about three, you'll be working on a larger project for the next few days.

 ## 1. Brainstorm Idea